Big Tits Zombie

-Big Tits Zombie (巨乳ドラゴン 温泉ゾンビVSストリッパー5, Kyonyū doragon: Onsen zonbi vs sutorippaa 5) is a 2010 Japanese fantasy-horror film.
+Big Tits Zombie (巨乳ドラゴン 温泉ゾンビVSストリッパー5, Kyonyū doragon: Onsen zonbi vs sutorippaa 5) is a 2010 Japanese fantasy-horror comedy film.
 It was adapted from the manga Kyonyū Dragon by Rei Mikamoto, and stars several known faces from Japan's adult movie industry, most notably Sola Aoi.
 It is directed by Japanese satirist Takao Nakano and much of the action is shot in 3D.
 The film is said to be an ironic take on Japanese pop culture.

 Plot

 Ginko and Lena work at an unsuccessful strip club called Paradise Ikagawa Theatre with several other strippers, including Nene; Maria, an intelligent, red-headed gothic bookworm with a penchant for self mutilation; Lena, a fortune-teller; and Darna, who is raising money to see her siblings.
 Explaining how she became a stripper, Lena says that after returning from Mexico in desperate need of cash, she got drunk and slept with a homeless man instead of finding work.
 Hungover and disgusted, Lena steals his umbrella and leaves.

 Lena receives a phone call from Manjiro, a deadbeat Ikagawa Promotions manager.
 Manjiro informs Lena Ginko got arrested recently, and he needs a dancer to perform for ten days.
 Lena reluctantly accepts.
 Lena meets up with Yudai, an employee of the strip club.
 Yudai tells Lena about a man whose unsuccessful attempt to build a spa resort next to the strip club led his family to commit suicide.
 Yudai informs them that the theatre will be closed tomorrow.
 After trying to lie his way out of paying them, Manjiro agrees to pay for the gig and offers them a strip show gig at a spa resort.

 At the spa resort, a spa worker tells them that sex trade workers must come through the back door.
 Ginko says they are dancers, not strippers or prostitutes.
 The group performs a show for one of the spa attendees.
 The lead attendee insists on a sumo wrestling match between Lena and Ginko.
 Lena wins a cash prize, and Ginko is reluctantly forced to become a human sushi bar.
 Lena ends up unintentionally sleeping with the lead spa attendee after getting drunk.

 Ginko becomes angry with Lena's habit of sleeping with men when drunk, and the two of them fight, ripping each other's shirts off and knocking down a stack of boxes.
 While cleaning up, Maria discovers a door leading to an underground cellar.
 The strippers discover the former owner had a collection of occult books and a strange, sealed-off well called the Well of Spirits.
 Darna finds a hidden stash of yen bills, and, Maria finds a medieval Book of the Dead.
 Believing she can use the book to perform necromancy, Maria chants several spells, which do not seem to work.
 Disappointed, Maria and the other girls leave the basement.